-Revision 4
+Revision 5

-This revised consolidated version of the Resolution on the Construction of Vehicles (R.E.3) replaces TRANS/WP.29/78/Rev.3 and its amendment 1 and contains the amendments adopted by the World Forum for Harmonization of Vehicle Regulations (WP.29) at its 165th session (ECE/TRANS/WP.29/2015/35) and at its 167th session (ECE/TRANS/WP.29/2015/111).
-It has been completed by references to UN Regulations annexed to the 1958 Agreement, and the list of distinguishing numbers of Contracting Parties.
-This document was adopted by the World Forum for Harmonization of Vehicle Regulations (WP.29) at its 167th session.
+This revised consolidated version of the Resolution on the Construction of Vehicles (R.E.3) replaces TRANS/WP.29/78/Rev.4 contains the amendments adopted by the World Forum for Harmonization of Vehicle Regulations (WP.29) at its 172th session (ECE/TRANS/WP.29/2017/46 ).
+It has been completed by references to UN Regulations annexed to the 1958 Agreement and the list of distinguishing numbers of Contracting Parties.

 Consolidated Resolution on the Construction of Vehicles (R.E.3)